brightbytes/sql-cms/README.md

 ## Run Management

-This application uses Sidekiq via Active::Job for parallelization of Runs, Transform groups, and DataQualityReports.
+This application uses Sidekiq via Active::Job for parallelization of Runs, Transforms, and DataQualityReports.

 To monitor Sidekiq locally or once deployed, click on Admin | Sidekiq in the application.